• Skip to main content

 What is a magic square?

-Playing a magic square math puzzle game.
+Playing a 3x3 magic square math puzzle with printable.
+Hands placing beans on different squares.

-Notes from our experience:
+Notes from Our Experience:

-I worked on the puzzle with my 6 year old.
+I worked on the puzzle with my 6-year-old.
 It was excellent math practice for him.
 I made it a bit easier for him and we started out with one complete row (1, 5, 9).
 I asked questions like, "Does 2+3 plus any of those numbers equal 15?"
 When he responded, "No," then I pointed out that 2 and 3 could not be in a row or column together.
 Then we worked through the remaining pairs of numbers along those lines until logic could tell us at least one square.

 Variations: